Radialization of satellite orbits in galaxy mergers: Results

 \subsection{Baseline simulations}

 We first consider the only physically realistic setup, that of a live host and live satellite (\LH-\LS).
 Figures~\ref{fig:evolution_gamma1} to \ref{fig:evolution_gamma3} show the evolution of satellite orbit parameters and the bound mass in the series of simulations with $1:20\le q \le 1:5$ and $\gamma=1,2,3$.
 We considered but excluded from further analysis the simulations with higher mass ratios (e.g., $q=1:2$), since the merger happens too quickly (within $1-2$ orbits), and the $\gamma=0$ case, because the live satellites get rapidly disrupted after the first pericentre passage, precluding any meaningful estimate of their orbital evolution.
 In the remaining cases, we observe clear trends with the mass ratio $q$, initial circularity $\eta$, and the density slope $\gamma$: \begin{itemize} \item Disruption times increase for lower mass satellites.
 This is not unexpected, since the dynamical friction efficiency is proportional to the satellite mass, although the latter also evolves in the process, leading to a sub-linear scaling of the disruption time with $1/q$. \item Higher initial circularity leads to a longer lifetime, but this effect also strongly varies with $\gamma$.
 In the shallow cusp case ($\gamma=1$), there is little difference between the decay histories of highly and moderately eccentric orbits, whereas for the strongly centrally concentrated systems ($\gamma=3$), the tidal forces grow much faster as the satellite approaches small radii, so the highly eccentric orbits lose energy more rapidly, and the orbital period also quickly decreases as the satellite sinks deeper, accelerating its destruction in a runaway manner. \item Most interestingly, the circularity systematically decreases with time in some cases and increases in other.
 In the $\gamma=1$ system, almost all satellite orbits exhibit radialization, though with some noise and occasional non-monotonic evolution.
 In the $\gamma=2$ case, the radialization occurs for higher-mass satellites or for low enough initial circularity, while the orbits rather tend to circularize if started at $\eta=0.8$ and $q\le 0.1$.
-Finally, in the $\gamma=3$ case, all orbits circularize, especially rapidly if they were initially more radial. \end{itemize}
+Finally, in the $\gamma=3$ case, all orbits circularize, especially rapidly if they were initially more radial. \item Although we focus on isotropic models in the rest of this paper, we report preliminary results of two simulations of a $\gamma=2,\, q=1\!:\!10,\, \eta=0.3$ merger with radially or tangentially anisotropic host galaxies, shown in the central panel of Figure~\ref{fig:evolution_gamma2}.
+It appears that radial or tangential anisotropy of the host respectively enhances or inhibits the radialization of the satellite, but a detailed analysis of this phenomenon is beyond the scope of this study. \end{itemize}